Set Up Your Project

 Best Practices

-• Use brand names as consumers know them — "Colgate" not "Colgate-Palmolive Company"
+• Use brand names as consumers know them — "HubSpot" not "HubSpot Inc."

-• Be specific when needed — "Colgate Sensitive Pro-Relief" if you're competing at the product level, "Colgate" if at the brand level
+• Be specific when needed — "HubSpot Sales Hub" if you're competing at the product level, "HubSpot" if at the brand level

 • Check AI responses first — Ask ChatGPT your keywords and see which brands appear.
 Those are your AI competitors.

-• Update across configurations — Different markets may have different competitors (e.g., Elmex in Germany vs. Crest in the US)
+• Update across configurations — Different markets may have different competitors (e.g., Personio in Germany vs. BambooHR in the US for HR software)

 Competitor Discovery